 I do think that some species – mainly modern, domesticated dogs, cats, chickens, goats, cows, horses, honey bee (apis mellifera) – have co-evolved with humans.
 They need humans, to a certain extent, to meet their daily physical and, in some cases, emotional needs.
 This is truer for some animals such as dogs and not for others that can exist quite happily in a feral state (honey bees…possibly cats).
 Some domesticated animals clearly flourish when they live with humans who meet their physical and emotional needs.
 Domesticated chickens are very different than their wild counterparts.
 Not only that, they have been geographically removed from their original habitat and now live around the world under human care (and mostly, abuse/exploitation).
 I doubt they would live long as feral animals – and I believe we have an ethical responsibility to them since we created them as a domesticated species.

 In our current society domesticated animals (with the exception of some dogs, cats, and horses) mostly suffer immensely.
 But I do believe we can create a society in which these animals live with us in mutually beneficial relationships – where we don’t abuse, exploit, or eat them but do live together as companions, mostly in the co-creation of hybrid eco-systems in which we all flourish.
 Even some wild animal flourish when living alongside human-created urban ecosystems.
 For example racoons, skunks, many species of bumblebees, coyotes, and – the one we love to hate the most – rats – all seem healthier and exist in greater numbers in human-created spaces.
-For all these animal, we can create regenerative urban ecosystems that allow for mutual flourishing.
+For all these animals (well, I don’t know about the rats), we can create regenerative urban ecosystems that allow for mutual flourishing.

 Which brings me to backyard hens.
 I believe they have the potential to dramatically change the way humans think about so-called “food” animals.
 Currently the animals that people eat are considered property – an object that can be owned and hyper-exploited – and a commodity that can be sold, bought and consumed.
 The millions of chickens alive today live lives of unbelievable misery.
 Not only that, capitalist-industrial chicken farming is a disaster for the entire Earth.
 Chicken farming and – especially – slaughtering operations are known to be some of worst places to work in North America.
 Much of the workforce is made up of super-exploited migrant workers who suffer physical and emotional harm as a direct result of their work.
 Chickens are brutally treated: the male chicks are routinely killed and discarded upon hatching; they live in cramped cages or huge cramped barns filled with shit, harmful pathogens, dust, and chemicals; and their bodies are designed to grow meat quickly, deforming them in the process.
 In industrial operations, they are in no way allowed to live anything approaching a ‘normal’ chicken life.
 Chickens are subject to the therapeutic use of antibiotics because it makes them grow bigger and faster and antibiotics counter some of the pathogens in their disgustingly dirty living conditions.
 This is leading to increased antibiotic resistance in humans which will be a complete nightmare.
 And chicken farming is implicated in the release of carbon gases, the pollution of water systems, and the oceans of monoculture driving native bees into potential extinction.
 In short, industrial chicken farming is awful and it’s expected to rise dramatically as a source of “cheap meat” over the next few decades (check out the ‘further reading’ for further info).